 Propoxyphene and Acetaminophen

 The first type of medical complication associated with Darvocet use is liver toxicity which results from taking in large amounts of the drug.
-This is an issue that did not get early attention with Darvocet but is likely to be a big subject in Darvocet lawsuits.
+This issue did not get early attention with Darvocet but is likely a big subject in Darvocet lawsuits.

-The liver is the organ that is responsible for breaking down drugs into forms which can be eliminated from the body.
+The liver is the organ responsible for breaking down drugs into forms that can be eliminated from the body.
 Because Darvocet is taken as a pain reliever, people are at risk of taking huge amounts of acetaminophen just to provide pain relief.
-When this happens, the liver is unable to cope with large amounts of the drug leading to liver damage.
+When this happens, the liver cannot cope with large quantities of the drug leading to liver damage.

-Although both previous medical complications discussed above are normally seen in many prescription drugs that are abused the real danger seen in Darvocet can be seen in its other main ingredient which is Propoxyphene.
+Although both previous medical complications discussed above are commonly seen in many prescription drugs abused, the real danger seen in Darvocet is its other main ingredient, Propoxyphene.
 Studies have shown that even when Darvocet was used at recommended doses, it caused arrhythmias and cardiovascular problems associated with Propoxyphene poisoning.

-Darvocet withdrawal is a real issue that is going to get more attention with this recall.
+Darvocet withdrawal is a real issue that will get more attention with this recall.
 Darvocet is a prescription synthetic narcotic drug or opioid that alters brain functioning to produce feelings of well-being.
-Long term use of the drug can cause physical and psychological dependence which may later turn into addiction.
-Patients who have been taking Darvocet continuously are advised to consult with their doctor before they stop taking the drug.
+Long-term drug use can cause physical and psychological dependence, which may become an addiction.
+Patients taking Darvocet continuously are advised to consult with their doctor before they stop taking the drug.